 No need to rinse the rice.
 It will wash away some of that all important starch.

-Recipe for Pear and Parmesan Risotto with Peppered Beef
+Instant Pot Risotto Recipe with Pear, Parmesan Risotto and Peppered Beef

 If you’ve been looking for savory pear recipes, this one is well worth a try.